How Long Is A Patient In Hospice

 What Is Hospice Care

-Hospice care is comprehensive medical care that focuses on providing relief from pain and other symptoms associated with a terminal illness.
+Hospice care focuses on providing relief from pain and other symptoms associated with a terminal illness.
 It includes physical, emotional, and spiritual support for both the patient and their family members.
 Hospice care also provides bereavement counseling after the death of a loved one.

 Assessing The Need For Hospice Care